kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Local search, then optimizer to see if we can improve.
+- Variant, where we run the optimizer in background to see if cluster state can be improved.
 - Cleanup code, structs and make the configmap more efficient
 - Write a proper README.md
 - Demo: Next week.